Monterey to San Francisco: Pacific Coast Highway Roadtrip Guide

-My favorite place in the city for dinner is Brenda’s Soul Food.
+My favorite place in the city for food is Brenda’s Soul Food.
 I have eaten here so many times, and it has never let me down.
 Be warned, it is not in a great neighborhood, especially at night, but the food is fantastic.
 Read about Brenda’s Soul Food.

 I don’t have a lot of recommendations for places to stay in San Francisco as it can be expensive wherever you go, so I would just recommend staying wherever your budget allows.
 Here is a link to hotels in San Francisco.
 It will get cheaper as you head into Mendocino and Fort Bragg tomorrow anyway.

 Can you believe you have already spent four days on this crazy drive?
 I know it goes fast and I hope you are enjoying yourself.
-Be sure to leave comments of the spots you have been that I may have missed as well and read all about PCH in my guide here.
+Be sure to leave comments on the spots you have been that I may have missed as well and read all about PCH in my guide here.